juxhouse/bela-resources/Concepts.md

 #### Element Path

-Every **built** element is identified by a path.
+Every **built** element is identified by a `path` made up of slash-separated `segments`.

 Examples:
- - service/customers
+ - `service/customers`
- - dotnet-assembly/MyAssembly/MyNamespace/MyInterface
+ - `assembly/MyAssembly/MyNamespace/MyInterface`
- - maven-project/org.acme:customers/org.acme/customers/Customer/setName(java.lang.String)
+ - `maven/org.acme:customers/org.acme/customers/Customer/setName(java.lang.String)`

+The first segment of the path is the type of the root-path element.
+These are the root-path elements in the examples above: `service/customers`, `assembly/MyAssembly` and `maven/org.acme:customers`.

 #### Element Name